Parapass/foldingathome-deploy/README.md

 # deploy
 Deployment script for folding@home.
-Linux only obvs.
+Linux only since windows is Pepega.

 # installation
-download the appropiate bash script for your linux distribution(s). run the script and folding@home will be installed on your computer.
+This script works on most linux distros.
+Run the script and folding@home will be automatically installed on your computer.